Quantum graph models of quantum chaos: an introduction and some recent applications: Quantum graphs, their stationary states and energy spectrum

 In order to give meaning to the time-dependent Schr\"odinger equation \( i \frac{\partial}{\partial t} \Psi(t)= H \Psi(t)\) one needs to define \(H\) carefully and introduce matching conditions at the vertices that ensure quantum probability conservation -- mathematically this means that \(H\) needs to be self-adjoint.
 Once we have defined self-adjoint Hamiltonian we will focus on stationary solutions \(H\psi(x) = E \psi(x)\) where \(E\) is in the spectrum of (generalized) eigenvalues.

 Not all functions in $L^2(\Graph)$ can be differentiated, so the \emph{domain} of the operator $H$ is restricted to those functions whose second derivative is again in $L^2(\Graph)$, namely the Sobolev space $\bigoplus_{\me}H^2(\me)$.
 It is further restricted by \emph{vertex conditions} to make the operator $H$ \emph{self-adjoint}.
-While there is a significant mathematical literature dedicated to classifying all possible self-adjoint conditions (see \cite{KosSch_jpa99} for the first full classification and the textbooks \cite{BerKuc_graphs, Kurasov_SpectralGeometryBook} for a detailed account and further references), we will restrict ourselves to the so-called \emph{$\delta$-type conditions} defined by two requirements at each vertex $\mv$, which we assume to be the 0 point of the edges $\me_{j_1},\ldots,\me_{j_m}$ and the final point $\ell$ of the edges $\me_{j_1'},\ldots, \me_{j'_n}$:
+There is a significant mathematical literature dedicated to classifying all possible self-adjoint conditions (see, for example, \cite{Rof_tffap69,KosSch_jpa99,Har_jpa00,Kuc_wrm04} for the full classification and the textbooks \cite{BerKuc_graphs, Kurasov_SpectralGeometryBook} for further references); we will briefly summarize one parametrization in Section~\ref{sec:selfadjoint} below.
+However, we will restrict ourselves to the so-called \emph{$\delta$-type conditions} defined by two requirements at each vertex $\mv$, which we assume to be the 0 point of the edges $\me_{j_1},\ldots,\me_{j_m}$ and the final point $\ell$ of the edges $\me_{j_1'},\ldots, \me_{j'_n}$:

 \begin{enumerate} \item \emph{Continuity of the wave function:} \\ The value of the wave function is continuous at the vertex: every $\psi_j$ for every edge $\me_j$ incident to $\mv$ takes a single, well-defined value $\psi(\mv)$ at the vertex.